Senopiece/battery_predict/docs/data.md

 This means longer-lived batteries contribute exponentially more windows.
 It is a deliberate bias toward batteries with rich degradation trajectories.

-**Nuance — epoch sampling:** Because longer batteries contribute many more windows, drawing all available windows per epoch would oversample batteries with many cycles. `epoch_samples` caps the number of windows drawn per training epoch via `torch.utils.data.RandomSampler`.
-If `epoch_samples > total_windows`, sampling is done with replacement.
-The same cap applies to validation via `val_epoch_samples`.
+**Nuance — epoch window usage:** Because longer batteries contribute many more windows, drawing all available windows per epoch would oversample batteries with many cycles. `utilize_epoch_windows` caps the number of windows drawn per training epoch via `torch.utils.data.RandomSampler`.
+If `utilize_epoch_windows > total_windows`, sampling is done with replacement.
+The same cap applies to validation via `utilize_val_epoch_windows`.

 **Nuance — sampling randomness:** The random sampler for epoch sampling is seeded by Lightning's worker seeding tied to the global experiment seed.
 Different seeds between runs will draw different window subsets per epoch, but the split and the full window index are deterministic given `split_seed`.